djjudas21/photodb-perl/SCHEMA.md

 ## PROCESS

+Table to catalog chemical processes that can be used to develop film and paper

 | COLUMN_NAME | COLUMN_TYPE | COLUMN_COMMENT                                     |
 |-------------|-------------|----------------------------------------------------|
 | process_id  | int(11)     | ID of this development process                     |